arushimathur2604/Online-Lab-Exam-Portal/README.md

 # Online lab exam portal

 The "Online Lab Exam" project aims to revolutionize the traditional lab examination system by digitizing the entire process.
 This project leverages modern technology to provide a seamless and efficient method for conducting lab exams, ensuring accuracy, security, and ease of use for both students and instructors.
 The proposed system addresses the shortcomings of the conventional methods, offering a robust solution that enhances the overall examination experience.
 The document provides an in-depth analysis of the current problems, objectives of the project, the proposed solution, and its advantages.
-Detailed technical specifications, implementation strategies, and future scope are also discussed.
+Detailed technical specifications, implementation strategies, and future scope are also discussed.<br>
 Introduction:<br>
 The traditional lab examination system has several inherent challenges, including manual processes, errors in evaluation, and logistical issues.
 With the rapid advancement in technology, there is a need to transform these processes to improve efficiency and accuracy.
 The "Online Lab Exam" project is designed to address these challenges by providing a comprehensive digital platform for conducting lab exams.<br>
 This project is significant because it simplifies the examination process, reduces the risk of human error, and ensures that the evaluation is fair and consistent.
 By automating various aspects of the examination process, the proposed system not only saves time but also enhances the overall experience for students and instructors.